This loads a font easier to read for people with dyslexia.

 Narrabri is at the intersection of the Newell and Kamilaroi Highways making driving from eastern seaboard cities straight forward.
 Narrabri can be reached by rail and air from Sydney and air from Brisbane.

-Always let the Observatory personnel know your travel plans so accommodation arrangements can be made for you.
+Always let the Observatory personnel know your travel plans so they know when you will be arriving.

 Please also let the staff know if your travel plans change.